-White button mushrooms (Agaricus bisporous) are the most common mushrooms sold in supermarkets.
-They are also known as button mushrooms, white mushrooms, or table mushrooms.
-Portobello and crimini mushrooms are more mature forms of Agaricus bisporous—as they age, white button mushrooms mature into cremini mushrooms (which are brown) and then into portobellos (also brown and much larger).
+White button mushrooms (Agaricus bisporous), also known as button mushrooms, white mushrooms, or table mushrooms, are the most common mushrooms found in supermarkets.
+Portobello and crimini mushrooms are more mature forms of Agaricus bisporous — as they age, white button mushrooms first mature to become cremini mushrooms (which are brown) and subsequently into portobellos (also brown and much larger).

-Of the mushrooms studied, white button mushrooms have among the most powerful breast cancer chemopreventive properties.
-Several studies have concluded that diets high in white button mushrooms may lower the risk of estrogen receptor positive (ER+) breast cancer, especially in postmenopausal women, by reducing aromatase activity, a process by which androgens are converted to estrogens in the body.
+Diets high in such mushrooms may lower the risk of estrogen receptor positive (ER+) breast cancer, especially in postmenopausal women, by reducing aromatase activity, a process by which androgens are converted to estrogens in the body.
 White button mushrooms have also been shown to inhibit proliferation of ER+ breast cancer cells.
 However, they should be eaten cooked, not raw (see Additional comments below).

 Maitake mushrooms (Grifola frondosa) are sold dried or fresh in some specialty markets and supermarkets.
 Maitake mushrooms have been shown to reduce growth, inhibit angiogenesis, and induce apoptosis of human breast cancer cells in the laboratory.
 For example, maitake extract has been shown to reduce triple negative (ER-/PR-/HER2-) breast cancer cell viability and reduced their metastatic potential.
 A 2024 study also reported that maitake mushroom extract enhanced the treatment effects of Herceptin in HER2+ breast cancer.

-On the other hand, a human trial of maitake mushroom supplementation in postmenopausal breast cancer survivors found that, contrary to expectations, the maitake extract had both immune enhancing and immune suppressant effects at various doses.
+On the other hand, a human trial of maitake mushroom supplementation in postmenopausal breast cancer survivors found that, contrary to expectations, maitake extract had both immune enhancing and immune suppressant effects at various doses.
+Safe and effective dosages of supplemental maitake mushroom have not been established.

 Reishi mushroom (Ganoderma lucidum) usually is sold only in powder form (typically in capsules), as a liquid extract, or as a tea, since reishi mushrooms are too bitter and tough to be eaten as food.
 Reishi mushroom extracts have been shown to inhibit the proliferation, adhesion, angiogenesis, migration, and invasion of several types of breast cancer cells, including ER+/PR+ and triple negative cells.